Dave Leduc vs. Tun Tun Min III: Viewership

 In October 2016, the first fight was initially broadcast on MRTV, one of the three free-to-air television channels in Myanmar, accessible by over 90 percent of the country's viewers.
 It was available to viewers with satellite or terrestrial DVB-T2 decoders and also in OTT platform and PyonePlay.

 In December 2016, for the much anticipated rematch, the promoters switched to Sky Net Direct to Home (DTH), a Satellite television pay TV operator who provides nationwide in Myanmar by Shwe Than Lwin Media Co., Ltd.

 In December 2018, the trilogy fight would also be televised by Sky Net DTH.
 There was organized public screenings at venues such as bars, restaurants and private homes all across Myanmar.
 Due to the high demand, there were some fears that Sky Net would not be able to provide the advertised level of quality with the amount of bandwidth needed.
 However, no technical issues have been reported.
 Canal+ Myanmar also produced a short documentary, Into Dave's Fist, focusing on the Leduc's preparation for the fight.

 Due to the fight being solely broadcast in Myanmar, it was expected that fans would seek unauthorized streams of the fight.
 Sky Net gave notices to Facebook pages who illegally streamed the fight in violation of its copyrights an estimated 10.35 million viewers illegally streamed the fight.
 The fight recorded the highest viewership in history of Lethwei and was watched by a cumulative 37 million people.

 Purses

-In December 2018, Dave Leduc reported in an interview that he earned more than 400 Million Burmese kyats ~US$300,000 (equivalent to $371,000 in 2023) for the fight.
+In December 2018, Dave Leduc reported in an interview that he earned more than 400 Million Burmese kyats ~US$300,000 (equivalent to US$398,000 in 2026) for the fight.
 Both men signed NDAs barring them from publicly communicating the exact financial details.
 As the challenger, former champion Tun Tun Min was expected to have earned significantly less than Leduc who was the defending champion.